6 Steps To Build Personas Like a Boss

 This is where you’ll want to bring your team in to be part of the process.

-Remember that you’re continuously improving the information in your buyer personas (also adding/deleting personas) as you talk to more people and run more campaigns.
+Remember that you’re continuously improving the information in your buyer personas (also adding/deleting personas) as you talk to more people, run more marketing campaigns, and gain more customers.

 I’ll leave you with this quote from Jennifer Storms, CMO of NBC Sports Group (from the book Marketing Rebellion):